 While we are currently continuing our ongoing clinical trials, the COVID-19 pandemic and related precautions have directly or indirectly impacted enrollment, new, planned clinical trial site openings, patient visits, and on-site monitoring of our clinical trials and source verification of clinical data required for presentation of clinical data for zenocutuzumab, MCLA-158, MCLA-145 and MCLA-129.
-We continued to observe a moderate to high impact on clinical trial enrollment and operations as a consequence of the COVID-19 pandemic during the quarter ended March 31, 2021, particularly at sites in countries not yet open to recruitment, and to a lesser extent in countries where COVID-19 related restrictions have been eased, with adjustments made to allow remote visits for some patient follow-up, and reduced onsite monitoring by the sponsor or contract research organization (CRO).
+We continued to observe a moderate to high impact on clinical trial enrollment and operations as a consequence of the COVID-19 pandemic during the quarter ended September 30, 2021, particularly at sites in countries not yet open to recruitment, and to a lesser extent in countries where COVID-19 related restrictions have been eased, with adjustments made to allow remote visits for some patient follow-up, and reduced onsite monitoring by the sponsor or contract research organization (CRO).
 As a result of the COVID-19 pandemic, we may experience further disruptions that could severely impact our business, preclinical studies and clinical trials.
 The extent of the impact to our overall clinical development timeline is uncertain at this time and we continue to monitor and assess the COVID-19 pandemic on a regular basis.

 As a result of the COVID-19 pandemic, certain of our CROs and third-party suppliers, as well as collaborators in the U.S. and China that are developing or collaborating with us to develop certain of our pre-clinical antibody candidates have been affected.
-As a result of such impact, we may face difficulties with and delays in performance of certain chemistry manufacturing and controls and testing of our antibody candidates, including those associated with our collaborations with Incyte, Lilly and Simcere, which may delay or prevent their potential clinical development.
-While we currently do not anticipate any interruptions in our clinical trial supply of drug candidates, it is possible that the COVID-19 pandemic and response efforts may have an impact in the future on our third-party suppliers and contract manufacturing partners' ability to manufacture our clinical trial supply or source materials necessary for their manufacture.
+As a result of such impact, we may face difficulties with and delays in performance of certain chemistry manufacturing and controls and testing of our antibody candidates, including those associated with our collaborations with Incyte, Lilly, Betta and Simcere, which may delay or prevent their potential clinical development.
+While we currently do not anticipate any interruptions in our clinical trial supply of drug candidates, it is possible that the COVID-19 pandemic and response efforts may cause delays or otherwise have an impact in the future on our third-party suppliers and contract manufacturing partners' ability to manufacture our clinical trial supply or source materials necessary for their manufacture.

 In response to the spread of COVID-19, on March 18, 2020, we temporarily suspended our laboratory research activities at our facilities in Utrecht, the Netherlands to help secure the safety of our employees and to adhere to government recommendations of social distancing and limited public exposure in connection with the COVID-19 pandemic.
 We have since re-opened our offices and laboratory in Utrecht, maintaining social distancing and imposing other requirements consistent with government guidance.
-Further, we have recommended our employees in the U.S. and Netherlands work from home when possible and for those employees working at our offices and laboratory in Utrecht and offices in Cambridge Ma., they are required to maintain social distancing and follow requirements consistent with the guidance provided by the CDC, Federal, state and local regulations for the U.S. and RIVM for the Netherlands.
+Further, we require our employees in the U.S. and Netherlands follow requirements consistent with the guidance provided by the Center for Disease Control and Prevention (CDC), federal, state and local regulations for the U.S. and Dutch National Institute for Health and Environment or Het Rijksinstituut voor Volksgezondheid en Milieu (RIVM) for the Netherlands.
 While we use reasonable business practices to mitigate the risk of exposure to COVID-19 while on Company-operated premises, we cannot guarantee that traveling to and from and visiting the offices will not expose employees to infectious agents or eliminate inherent risks to our workforce and our business operations resulting from COVID-19.
 Given the uncertainty caused by the COVID-19 pandemic we cannot be certain that we will not suspend our laboratory research activities at our facilities or suspend use of our offices in the future.